+There is something about the hot summer months that steers us towards all things cool.
+Some spices and herbs may also help you beat the heat in the scorching weather.
 Mint or pudina is a common feature in Indian drinks and dishes during summers.
 The cooling properties of the bright green leaves are very well known.
 Mint leaves are also added to teas, for a soothing elixir.
 The leaves of the plant are packed with a number of health benefits, from boosting digestion to keeping bad breath away.
-No wonder it finds its way into a range of cocktails, mocktails, dips and even desserts.
+Moreover, it also finds its way into a range of cocktails, mocktails, dips and even desserts.
 But did you know that mint or pudina is very beneficial for the skin as well?
 When applied on the skin, mint paste can help soothe the skin and keep acne away.

 (Also Read -6 Interesting Ways To Add More Mint Or Pudina To Your Diet!)